onfido/onfido-android-sdk/README.md

     -d 'last_name=May'
 ```

 The JSON response has an `id` field containing an UUID that identifies the applicant.
-Once you pass the applicant ID to the SDK, documents and live photos uploaded by that instance of the SDK will be associated with that applicant.
+Once you pass the applicant ID to the SDK, documents and live photos/videos uploaded by that instance of the SDK will be associated with that applicant.

 ### 5. Creating the SDK configuration